-Bank of America Accused of Stealing Homes

 MahanyLaw – Fighting Banks

 The two law firms of MahanyLaw and Judge, Lang & Katers join to fight banks.
 We have handled cases in approximately 34 states but can’t take on individual foreclosure defense cases or loan mod litigation.
-There simply aren’t enough of us.
+There are simply not enough of us.

 MahanyLaw has teamed up with some of the best class action firms in the nation to take on big banks.
 In 2014, we helped the federal government penalize Bank of America for $16.67 billion.
 We served as a lead counsel in that case, a case that would become the largest civil recovery against a single defendant in US history.